trisfaizal/Marketing-Site/_drafts/5-common-jekyll-traps.md

 #### Help for getting through these initial Jekyll issues:

-Identifying problems others have experienced with Jekyll might help you feel better about having them, but it's not SO great for helping you solve them.
+Identifying shared initial frustrations with Jekyll might make you feel better about encountering them.
+But better than a problem shared is a problem solved!
 Below is a collection of info on identified issues:

 1. Initial setup is a pain (getting dev environment just right)
-- The Jekyll Core Team is putting lots of effort into making local installs easier - [have your say on how it should be fixed](https://talk.jekyllrb.com/t/poll-installation-priorities-for-3-0/106)
+- The Jekyll Core Team is putting lots of effort into making local installs easier.
+[Have your say on a solution](https://talk.jekyllrb.com/t/poll-installation-priorities-for-3-0/106)
 - Watch Travis Neilson's [AWESOME intro video for local installation](https://www.youtube.com/watch?v=iWowJBRMtpc).
+- Move your compile to the cloud.
+See CloudCannon notes below.

 2. Understanding site structure
-- The [Jekyll docs cover this really well](http://jekyllrb.com/docs/structure/) so give them another read.
+- The [Jekyll docs](http://jekyllrb.com/docs/structure/) do cover this well so give them another read.
 - Andrew Munsell's [Jekyll by Example](https://www.andrewmunsell.com/tutorials/jekyll-by-example/tutorial) tutorial gives a great overview of concepts in action

 3. Windows support
 - This is the [official-unofficial guide by @juthilo](http://jekyll-windows.juthilo.com/)

 4. Compile speed
-- Not a lot of quick wins available here at the moment, however it has been and is a top priority for the Jekyll Core Team.
+- Not a lot of quick wins available here at the moment, but it has been and is a top priority for the Jekyll Core Team.
 In fact in the [latest Jekyll 3.0.0 beta release notes](https://github.com/jekyll/jekyll/blob/v3.0.0.beta1/History.markdown#head) incremental regeneration is item number one.

 5. GUI lacking (command line interface scares some users)
 - [Prose.io](http://prose.io/) is a solution that some Jekyll users have turned to to assist with editing markdown and the publishing process.
+- CloudCannon is looking to nail this!
+See below.

 #### Plug from CloudCannon:

-If you wish to avoid the initial Jekyll environment setup by moving your compilation to the cloud AND add non-tech friendly GUIs to your Jekyll workflow check out [CloudCannon's Jekyll beta overview video](https://www.youtube.com/watch?v=Fjd0V_pET5E) and then [join the beta](http://app.cloudcannon.com/jekyll_beta).
+Avoid the initial Jekyll environment setup by moving your compilation to the cloud.
+Add non-tech friendly GUIs to your Jekyll workflow.
+Check out [CloudCannon's Jekyll beta overview video](https://www.youtube.com/watch?v=Fjd0V_pET5E) and then [join the beta](http://app.cloudcannon.com/jekyll_beta).

 Next week I'll be exploring how YOU can best help the Jekyll community.